clicon/clixon-docs/cli.rst

 The following autocli extensions are defined:

 ``hide``
    Do not show the command in eg auto-completion.
 This was primarily intended for operational commands such as ``start shell`` but is this context used for hiding commands generated from the associated YANG node.
+``hide-show``
-Also, do not show the config in show configuration commands.
+   Do not show the config in show configuration commands.
 However, retreiving a config via NETCONF or examining the datastore directly shows the hidden configure commands.

 Edit modes
 ----------
 The autocli supports *automatic edit modes* where by entering a ``CR``, you enter an edit mode.
 An edit mode is created for every YANG container or list.